-To make sure you will get the recommended size, make a gauge swatch by following these instructions.
+To make sure you will get the recommended size for this Tunisian crochet baby blanket, based on the measurements provided in the pattern, make a gauge swatch by following these instructions.

 Repeat R2 14 more times for a total of 16 rows.
 You should have a 10 by 10 cm (4″ by 4″) square.